Looking for bike friendly cities to add to your bucket list?

 Culture

 The weather, foodie scene and culture are all fabulous in this region.
-You can also cycle past rolling vineyards before sampling the fruits of the local winemakers’ labour during the evening.
+You can also cycle past rolling vineyards before sampling the fruits of the local winemakers’ labor during the evening.

-The city authorities have been busy in recent years and things like 230km of dedicated cycling lanes see the city moving up the official cycling city indices.
-In our opinion however, the centre of Barcelona still can’t really be described as a road bike city, but venture just beyond and you’ll be spoiled for choice.
+The city authorities have been busy in recent years and things like 230 kilometers of dedicated cycling lanes see the city moving up the official cycling city indices.
+In our opinion however, the center of Barcelona still can’t really be described as a road bike city, but venture just beyond and you’ll be spoiled for choice.

 Will it be coastal plains, El Montseny UNESCO Biosphere or the peaks of Montserrat National Park?
 If the mountains are what whets your appetite, then the challenging El Turó del Home route is unmissable.